List of Super Rugby centurions

-Kurtley Beale played 156 Super Rugby matches for the Waratahs and the Rebels.

 Bjorn Basson is the only Super Rugby centurion to have played for the Griquas in Super Rugby.

 Michael Hooper has played for the Brumbies and the Waratahs in Super Rugby.

 Stephen Larkham made all his Super Rugby appearances for the Brumbies.

 Richie McCaw was a Super Rugby centurion as well as winning World Rugby Men's 15s Player of the Year a joint record three times.

 David Pocock played for the Force and the Brumbies in Super Rugby.

 John Smit played for the Sharks for 13 seasons.

 Adam Thomson played for the Highlanders, Reds, Rebels and Chiefs in Super Rugby.

 Duane Vermeulen played for the Cheetahs, Stormers and Bulls in Super Rugby.

 Sam Wykes is the only Super Rugby centurion to have played for the Sunwolves.

 Below is a listing of all Super Rugby players that have appeared in 100 or more matches during their career:

 Top 10

 The following 10 players are the top appearance makers in Super Rugby.